Rio Grande County

 The First Liberty Energy project well on Old Woman's Creek near Del Norte has been capped and sealed without finding any financially viable hydrocarbon yield.
 First Liberty conducted exploratory fracking at the zone of most potential.
 This was not a lateral frack but one along the main bore.
 First Liberty has publically stated that they will not be pursuing any other explorations at this time.
 For a comprehensive story on this please go to this link.

-Here is a Valley Courier report on the latest hydrological study results.
+Here is a Valley Courier report on the hydrological study results.
 Click here

 You can download and study the Rio Grande County Hydrological Study by going to this link and scrolling down to RGC Hydro Study.

-There are currently two oil and gas drilling permits granted by the Colorado Oil and Gas Conservation Commission (COGCC) for the entire San Luis Valley and they are both located in Rio Grande County.
-One is located along San Francisco Creek in the eastern foothills of the San Juan Mountains, the other is next to an abandoned well site from the 1980’s, along Old Woman’s Creek, near the Town of Del Norte, CO.
+We are currently involved in the public comment period for the permit application for a oil well along San Francisco Creek in the eastern foothills of the San Juan Mountains, near the Town of Del Norte, CO.
 San Francisco Creek is a tributary to the Rio Grande, just a few miles downstream of the proposed drilling.
 Dan A. Hughes, from Texas, wants to explore a small seam of sedimentary deposits that was previously explored in the early 1960s & 80’s.
 At that time, it was judged to be too small to be economically feasible.
-Hughes and First Liberty, who is speculating along Old Woman’s Creek, is calculating that new methods that drill directly into the source rock and the use of hydraulic fracturing (fracking) might yield more hydrocarbons.
+Hughes and First Liberty, who is speculated along Old Woman’s Creek, is calculating that new methods that drill directly into the source rock and the use of hydraulic fracturing (fracking) might yield more hydrocarbons.
 The Old Womans Creek drill site has been sealed and abandoned after not finding commercially viable oil or gas yield even with fracking.